Mendasp/NS2Plus/README.md

 Latest changes
 ==============
+- 28/03/2014 (Build 264):
+	- CHUD Server Browser now marks the playercount in red if the server requires a map change to join (only for CHUD servers).

 - 26/03/2014 (Build 264):
 	- Fixed bug where default nameplates would reveal player eggs.
 	- Fixed Summit rock props.